Whatever the nature of the project the same rules apply.

 By the end of this course delegates will be able to:

-Understand the scope and context of the project
+• Understand the project, its scale, scope and context

-Be aware of time management and planning tools to support the implementation
+• Better control the time management with planning tools to support the timely delivery

-Appreciate how to risk assess of the project
+• Appreciate how to risk assess the project’s implementation

 The course will cover the following areas:

-Scoping the Project – understanding the goals, knowing what you want to achieve
+• Scoping the Project – meeting with the sponsor: understanding the goals, knowing what you want to achieve.
+Knowing the limits of the project and the framework you have to work with

-The Planning Cycle – understanding the stages of planning, the basic tools and techniques –useful aids to successful planning such as Critical Paths, Gantt Charts etc.
+• The Planning Cycle – understanding the stages of planning, the basic tools and techniques –useful aids to successful planning such as Critical Paths, Time Estimates etc.